 Today the House Oversight Committee will hold a briefing on the FDA’s process for approving a safe and effective COVID-19 vaccine.
-The Chair of the Oversight Committee, Carolyn Maloney, called to ask me to speak to the professional staff organizing the speakers and questions.
-I’ve been a member of the FDA’s Drug Safety and Risk Management Advisory Committee for the past three years, so I know about the FDA approval process.
+The Chair of the Oversight Committee, Carolyn Maloney, asked me to speak to the staff organizing the speakers and questions.
+As a a member of the FDA’s Drug Safety and Risk Management Advisory Committee for the past three years, I’m familiar with the FDA approval process.

 Watch the House Oversight Committee‘s live briefing below:

 I thought deeply about the development process for the vaccine — a process that is undoubtedly being hurried.
-Here is a summation of what I told the committee organizers what I told committee members to urge them to take the necessary time to evaluate potential vaccines.
+Here is what I told the committee organizers what I told committee members to urge them to take the necessary time to evaluate potential vaccines.

 - A faulty vaccine is more dangerous than COVID-19.
 An effective vaccine would save millions of lives and end the deeply damaging social separation we’re suffering.
-However, rush a vaccine that brings about dangerous and life-threatening side effects to market, and the repercussions would be felt for decades.
-A hazardous vaccine would instill fear in the public, and all hope of gaining the trust of anti-vaxers and increasing the vaccination rate would be lost.
+However, rushing a vaccine with dangerous and life-threatening side effects to market would have decades-long repercussions.
+A dangerous vaccine would instill fear in the public, and all hope of gaining the trust of anti-vaxers and increasing the vaccination rate would be lost.
 If you think COVID-19 is dangerous — which it very much is — a public distrust in vaccines would be an international disaster.

 - It has to surpass the FDA’s (currently) low bar of success.
-The FDA is only requiring that the vaccine prevent disease or decrease its severity (by how much, we’re not sure) in 50% of people.
-If we settle for 50% we cannot get to herd immunity.
+The FDA is only requiring that the vaccine prevent disease or decrease it’s severity (by how much, we’re not sure) in 50% of people.
 If only half the people vaccinated benefit from the vaccination, we have to realize that 100% of the people vaccinated will have the risk of side effects.
-(I return to safety.)
 The vaccine must be engineered so that those who get no benefit from the vaccination aren’t also risking a lot of harm.

 - The manufacturer and the manufacturing process and distribution channel must be perfect.
 Even an ideal drug can harm or kill if something goes wrong in manufacturing.
-At least five Metformin manufacturers had to recall their drug because somewhere in the manufacturing process a mistake was made and it changed a lifesaving drug into one that could also cause cancer.
-To produce COVID-19 in the quantities needed, there will have to be multiple manufacturing sites.
-Who will make sure that standards are met?
+At least five Metformin manufacturers had to recall their drug in the past year because somewhere in the manufacturing process a mistake was made and it changed a lifesaving drug into one that could cause cancer.
+To produce COVID-19 vaccines in the quantities needed, there will have to be multiple manufacturing sites.
+Who will ensure that standards of safety and quality are met?

 - The effects must be prolonged.
 Here’s a question we won’t know the answer to if we stick to the January 2021 goal: how long will the immunity from a vaccination last?
-Scientists will have a theory about how long the vaccine will last, but no one will know for sure until there are actual patients who have had the vaccine in their body for a period of time, we won’t know for sure if it will last for a year, five years, or a lifetime.
+Scientists will have a theory about how long the vaccine will last, but no one will know for sure until there are actual patients who have had the vaccine and remained healthy for years and decades.

 In the rush to get a vaccine, let’s give the FDA enough time and staff to conduct the reviews of drug trials properly.
 If the FDA has to go back to the pharmaceutical companies to continue trials or to do the trials better, know that they are doing it for your safety.